sourcearchives/xkcd/licenses/CC-BY-SA-4.0.md

 <li id="3(b)(1)">

-  The Adapter’s License You apply must be a Creative Commons license with the same License Elements, this version or later, or a BY-&zwj;SA&nbsp;Compatible License.
+  The Adapter’s License You apply must be a Creative Commons license with the same License Elements, this version or later, or a BY-&NoBreak;SA&nbsp;Compatible License.

 </li>